Free scientists from manual tasks

 LINQ can connect fully workflows and have them operate automatically, going steps beyond simple benchtop automation.

-Automation is the quickest way for cell culture labs to free scientists from labour-intensive tasks and antisocial working hours.
+Automation is the quickest way for cell culture labs to free scientists from labor-intensive tasks and antisocial working hours.

 Automated workflows can operate without restriction or breaks, increasing throughput while allowing scientists walkway time for more value-added tasks.